jaradehr1/Acme-Product-Management/README.md

 # Acme Product Management
+As its name implies, this SAP manages a list of products and its details.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
 (Supported Angular version is 4.3 or higher.)